-Recurring social media posts are a great way to increase reach and save time – when you schedule them right.
+Repeating social media posts are a great way to increase reach and save time – when you schedule them right.
+If you’re anything like me, you’re probably already sold on the benefits of recycling social media content and repeating tweets, but maybe something has stopped you from doing it.

 You just need to create a schedule based on the best frequency and times for posting on each social media platform.